Terms & Conditions

 INSERTION ORDERS AND INVENTORY AVAILABILITY

 - IO Details.
 From time to time, Media Company and Agency may execute IOs that will be accepted as set forth in Section I(b).
-As applicable, each IO will specify: (i) the type(s) and amount(s) of Deliverables, (ii) the price(s) for such Deliverables, (iii) the maximum amount of money to be spent pursuant to the IO, which may include how it is allocated to be spent across Media Company Properties and/or Network Properties (iv) the start and end dates of the campaign, and (v) the identity of and contact information for any Third Party Ad Server.
+As applicable, each IO will specify: (i) the type(s) and amount(s) of Deliverables, (ii) the price(s) for such Deliverables, (iii) the maximum amount of money to be spent pursuant to the IO, which may include how it is allocated to be spent across Media Company Properties and/or Affiliate Promotion Properties (iv) the start and end dates of the campaign, and (v) the identity of and contact information for any Third Party Ad Server.
 Other items that may be included are, but are not limited to, reporting requirements, any special Ad delivery scheduling and/or Ad placement requirements, and specifications concerning ownership of data collected.
 Excluding Advertising Materials provided by Advertiser, Media Company shall own and retain all right, title and interest in any materials and content it creates for the media buy pursuant to the IO.
 Advertiser agrees that it shall not at any time assert or claim any interest in, or do anything that may adversely affect the validity or enforceability of, any intellectual property or other proprietary right belonging to Media Company hereunder.

 - Availability; Acceptance.
 Media Company will make commercially reasonable efforts to notify Agency within two (2) business days of receipt of an IO signed by Agency if the specified inventory is not available.
 Acceptance of the IO and these Terms will be deemed the earlier of (i) written (which, unless otherwise specified, for purposes of these Terms, will include paper, fax, or e-mail communication) approval of the IO by Media Company and Agency, or (ii) the display of the first Ad impression by Media Company, unless otherwise agreed on the IO.
 Notwithstanding the foregoing, modifications to the originally submitted IO will not be binding unless approved in writing by both Media Company and Agency.